 As you may have already seen, you can access several applications just by clicking their icons in the taskbar.
 You can pin an application to the taskbar by searching for it in the Search bar, then right-clicking it in the results.
 From here, all you have to do is select Pin to Taskbar.
 The process is the same for unpinning the app from the taskbar.
 No more having to search for them within your computer.

-Users have a lot of control over their taskbar and here are some of the ways:
+Users have a lot of control over their taskbar, which means it can be made to fit each employee and their needs.
+Here are some of the ways:

 Alternatively, when drag a file, like a PDF or Word document down to the taskbar, it will add the application that opens that file by default, and when you right-click that, it will give you quick access to that particular file.
 This is handy when you have a few common documents that you need to open every day.